risb21/AR-3D-Plot/README.md

 2. Meshing of points

 #### 1. Point Generation
-- Sample points int 3D space at fixed and regular intervals, according to some function of all 3 axes, $f(x, y, z)$.
+- Sample points in 3D space at fixed and regular intervals, according to some function of all 3 axes, $f(x, y, z)$.
 The point will be on the surface if $f(x, y, z) = 0$ .
 - Now traverse the samples in the form of 3D cubes/cells.
 Each cell considers 8 points at a time.
 - Each edge in the cell is checked for intersections, where an intersection has occurred if the sample al each end of the edge has a different sign.
     <br>